g-guirado/alexa-skill-zurich/README.md

 `There are 4 E-Bikes and 6 normal bikes waiting.`

 ### Tell 'me' about trains
-The next trains to go to Zurich HB.
+The next trains to Zurich HB.
 Trains departing within the next few minutes -and thus not reachable- are discarded.

 Fetch data from https://transport.opendata.ch/docs.html API.